-An area of 74.28ha has been identified for forest-to-bog restoration.
-The following factors have been considered in concluding that this area of conifer plantation is appropriate for peatland restoration:
+An area of 131.61ha has been identified for forest-to-bog restoration.
+The following factors have been considered in concluding that these areas of conifer plantation are appropriate for peatland restoration:

-- the area was densely planted with non-native Sitka spruce Picea sitchensis and Lodgepole pine Pinus contorta trees in 1990, but the growth rates are generally very poor and many of the trees are stunted, indicative of trees planted on wet, deep peat; - a peat depth survey (see: EIA Technical Appendix 10.2: Peat Management Plan) indicates that of those areas surveyed within the proposed habitat management area (mostly comprising the rides), peat depth ranges from 0 2.5m, but is most frequently 0.5 1.5m; - the rides between the forest coupes support blanket bog habitat.
-Coupled with this, the forested area lies adjacent to a large expanse of extant blanket bog habitat to the east and southeast, thereby suggesting that vegetation within the densely planted forest coupes originally supported similar blanket bog communities to those within forest rides; - the area has been modified via drains to lower the water table and encourage tree growth, indicating that it has good restoration potential via tree felling and drain blocking to raise the water table; and - as noted above, the area lies adjacent to a large area of extant blanket bog to the east and southeast and further areas of blanket bog habitat are located within 1km to the west and south.
-Restoration of this area would therefore improve the functional connectivity of priority blanket bog habitat within the area.
+- the areas were densely planted with non-native Sitka spruce Picea sitchensis and Lodgepole pine Pinus contorta trees in 1990, but the growth rates are generally very poor and many of the trees are stunted, indicative of trees planted on wet, deep peat; - a peat depth survey (see: Balmeanach EIA TA 10.2: Peat Management Plan and Ben Sca Redesign EIA TA 6.1: Peat Management Plan) indicates that of those areas surveyed within the proposed habitat management areas (mostly comprising the rides), peat depth ranges from 0 - 2.5m, but is most frequently 0.5 - 1.5m; - the rides between the forest coupes support blanket bog habitat.
+Coupled with this, the forested areas lie adjacent to a large expanse of extant blanket bog habitat to the east and southeast, thereby suggesting that vegetation within the densely planted forest coupes originally supported similar blanket bog communities to those within forest rides; - the areas have been modified via drains to lower the water table and encourage tree growth, indicating that they have good restoration potential via tree felling and drain blocking to raise the water table; and - as noted above, the areas lie adjacent to a large area of extant blanket bog to the east and southeast and further areas of blanket bog habitat are located within 1km to the west and south.
+Restoration of these areas would therefore improve the functional connectivity of priority blanket bog habitat within the wider area.

 Inappropriate planting of trees on peat is known to degrade the peatland habitat, can reduce biodiversity, and cause release of greenhouse gases when tree growth is poor and peat soils are heavily drained and disturbed16.
-The fact that the forested area contains relatively deep peat and blanket bog is present within forest rides (and is the dominant habitat to the east and southeast of the forested area), provides strong evidence to indicate that the plantation area comprised blanket bog prior to conifer planting.
+The fact that the forested areas contain relatively deep peat and blanket bog is present within forest rides (and is the dominant habitat to the east and southeast of the forested areas), provides strong evidence to indicate that the plantation areas comprised blanket bog prior to conifer planting.
 It is therefore reasonable to assume that the planting of coniferous trees within the proposed habitat management area has significantly degraded blanket bog habitat present previously, to the extent where it is no longer peat-forming, and has lost its characteristic blanket bog vegetation.
 As such, the removal of the trees to facilitate the restoration of peatland habitats is considered appropriate in this situation.

 The Scottish Government's Policy on Control of Woodland Removal17 lists criteria where woodland removal, without a requirement for compensatory planting, is most likely to be appropriate.
 This includes criteria which are applicable to this OHMP, specifically 'where it would contribute significantly to enhancing priority habitats and their connectivity'.
-As set out in this OHMP, the restoration proposed would contribute significantly to enhancing priority blanket bog habitats and their connectivity and it can therefore be concluded that the removal of the conifer trees for the purposes of restoring the peatland, without a requirement for compensatory planting, is appropriate in terms of aligning with Scottish Government Policy.
-Further details are provided in EIA Technical Appendix 8.4.
+As set out in this OHMP, the restoration proposed would contribute significantly to enhancing priority habitats and their connectivity blanket bog habitats and their connectivity and it can therefore be concluded that the removal of the conifer trees for the purposes of restoring the peatland, without a requirement for compensatory planting, is appropriate in terms of aligning with Scottish Government Policy.
+Further details are provided in Ben Sca Redesign EIA TA 5.4.